nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 ## Senzu

-Here is where you change between the Ikawa Line and the Ōigawa Main Line or the bus between Senzu Ieyama since part of the line is still closed due to typhoon damage.
+Here is where you change between the Ikawa Line and the Ōigawa Main Line or the bus between Senzu and Ieyama, since part of the line is still closed due to typhoon damage.

 {{< img "img/Yuru Camp S3 - 03 - 17m08s820t.avif" "jpg" >}}
 {{< img "img/YFE59061.avif" "jpg" >}}